-CSCI 308 Graphics II 3 cr
+CSCI 308 Graphics II

 Builds on CSCI 208 and provides a broad overview of 3-D computer graphics.
-Students will use proprietary and open source software to create and render three dimensional objects and scenes.
+Students will use proprietary and open souce software to create and render three-dimensional objects and scenes.
 The course includes demonstrations, lectures, presentations and many "hands-on" projects.
-Prerequisite: CSCI 208

-CSCI 318 Computer Organization and Assembly Language 3 cr
+CSCI 318 Computer Organization and Assembly Language 3 c

 Introduces students to the major hardware components of a computer system and to the organization of computers as a hierarchy of hardware and software.
-Considers the basic functional units of a computer system and then examines the following levels: digital logic, microprogramming, conventional machine language, operating system and assembly languages.
-Prerequisite: CSCI 235
+Considers the basic functional units of a computer system and then examines the following levels:digital logic, microprogramming, conventional machine language, operating system and assembly languages.